All Episodes

 Okay, you have a deal.

-Hour two, Sean Hannity Show, 800 941.
+Hour two, Sean Hannity Show, 800-941, Sean.

-Sean, we will get to your calls and and we'll also be having our tribute to Rush, the president's comments from earlier, and the president, by the way, will be on Hannity tonight.
+We will get to your calls, and we'll also be having our tribute to Rush, the president's comments from earlier.

-Mark LeVim will be on Hannity.
+Mark Levin will be on Hannity.

-And we've had the honor, both of us, of benefiting from the path that he forged for all of us in broadcasting, single-handedly, and have been the beneficiaries of all the slings and arrows this guy has taken.
+And we've had the honor, both of us, of benefiting from the path that he forged for all of us in broadcasting single-handedly and have been the beneficiaries of all the slings and arrows this guy has taken.

-And uh I know you had a very special relationship with him, and he, you know, early on was calling you F. Lee Levin, which used to crack us both up.
+And I know you had a very special relationship with him, and he, you know, early on was calling you F. Lee Levin, which used to crack us both up.

-And um, we both love this man and and appreciated him and understood him, and uh this is uh this this is a loss.
+And we both loved this man and appreciated him and understood him.

 You know, it's really quite devastating, isn't it?